openstack-archive/tripleo-quickstart-extras/README.md

   contains all the generated rpms
 * `artg_change_list` -- a list of changes to gate.
 Only needed when not running in Zuul or Gerrit (see below).
 The format is:
+* `artg_requirements` -- used in roles mode, the requirements file to use for replacing the gated roles

 ```yaml
 artg_change_list: